-Standoff in Butte, Montana, continues after 10 hours; last hostage reportedly freed
+Standoff in Montana ends with suspect's surrender after 10 hours: reports

 CLICK HERE TO GET THE FOX NEWS APP

 By evening, the Butte police SWAT unit still had their weapons pointed at the bus in a parking lot near the civic center, according to the report.
-Sheriff Ed Lester said the suspect has a handgun and may be carrying an explosive device.
+Sheriff Ed Lester said the suspect had a handgun and was carrying an explosive device.